-3 Directive 2000/60/EC of the European Parliament and of the Council establishing a framework for the Community action in the field of water policy.
+5 Directive 2000/60/EC of the European Parliament and of the Council establishing a framework for the Community action in the field of water policy.

-5.17 Hedgerows still exist within or close to the settlement which should be protected and enhanced to preserve biodiversity in the village.
+- 5.16 New developments must not cramp the root run of established trees or require lopping to a degree that would materially hinder the future growth of the tree.
+Established native hedgerows should be preserved unless there are exceptional reasons justifying their removal. - 5.17 Hedgerows still exist within or close to the settlement which should be protected and enhanced to preserve biodiversity in the village.
 Hedgerows are important wildlife corridors connecting pastures around the settlement.
 They are significant features in the landscape, an important element in views largely unaltered for centuries.